mbuilov/cmn_headers/README.md

 **Returns:** non-const pointer to the same type

-`CONST_CAST()` removes pointer _constness_ without changing pointer type, this macro should trigger compilation error/warning if `type` is not the type of the pointer
+`CONST_CAST()` removes pointer _constness_ without changing pointer type, this macro should trigger compilation error/warning if `type` is not the type of the pointer.

-_Note_: Some compilers may not trigger compilation errors or warnings on invalid usage of `CONST_CAST()` macro
+_Note_: Some compilers may not trigger compilation errors or warnings on invalid usage of `CONST_CAST()` macro.

 *Example:*
 ```C